oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

     > There is a chance, that this replacement is incorrect or another category is a better fit.
     > Users of the converter are advised to check the content of such documents to make sure the conversion is correct or at least not misleading.

-  * If any branch category appears multiple times along a path under `/product_tree/branches` and the category is not an excepted one according to test [6.1.57](#stacked-branch-categories), the CSAF 2.0 to CSAF 2.1 Converter SHALL try to convert the data into a valid product tree by applying the following steps to the path:
+  * If any branch category appears multiple times along a path under `$.product_tree.branches` and the category is not an excepted one according to test [6.1.57](#stacked-branch-categories), the CSAF 2.0 to CSAF 2.1 Converter SHALL try to convert the data into a valid product tree by applying the following steps to the path:
     1. If the stacked branch category is `vendor`, the vendor items named `Open Source`, `NOASSERTION`, `undefined` and `unknown`